CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 - Specifying a fully defined `entityClassName` ensures that the plugin makes no assumptions about what packages the code it generates will live in.
 - The `schema` would be optional and associated annotations only added to the entity if it has been defined.
 - The `name` and `sqlType` would be required.
 - All other values would have reasonable defaults.
-For example any `varchar(n)` or `char(n)` would default to a `String` as the `javaType` without having to specify one.
+For example any `varchar(n)` or `char(n)` would default to a `String` as the `javaType`.
 Similarly `timestamp` would map to `Instant` and `date` would map to `LocalDate` by default.
-- All columns would default to being nullable unless otherwise set using a `nullable: false` since almost all RDA API fields are optional.
+- All columns would default to being `nullable` unless otherwise set using `nullable: false` since almost all RDA API fields are optional.
 - The `primaryKeyColumns` would be used to add `Id` annotations to those fields in the entity classes as well as to define the `hashCode` and `equals` methods following Hibernate rules.
-- Tables with multiple `primaryKeyColumns` would automatically generate a static class for the primary key object associated with the table.
+- Tables with multiple `primaryKeyColumns` would automatically generate a static class for the composite key object associated with the table.

 Each of the most commonly used `sqlType`s would have an associated default `javaType` and appropriate logic for defining the generated `Column` annotation in the entity class.
 For example the plugin would know how to parse a max length out of the `varchar(n)` and `char(n)` types.
 Also it would know that it needs to add a `columnDefinition` value for `decimal(m,n)` types but not for most other types.